 How to check if an AD account is locked out

 The Account Lockout Policy in Active Directory Group Policy sets the number of failed sign-in attempts before a user account is locked out.
+This can be checked with the AD account lockout status.
 Once the account is locked out, it cannot be used (even with the correct password) until the account lockout duration has passed; or until an administrator manually unlocks the account.
 That’s where you come in.

 Reduce calls to the service desk with Specops uReset